Esseldeurs, M., Mathis, S., & Decin, L. (2024). Tidal Dissipation in Evolved Low and Intermediate Mass Stars. A&A, 690, A266.

 Conclusions.
 Both the equilibrium and the dynamical tides are important in evolved stars, and therefore both need to be taken into account when studying the tidal dissipation in evolved stars and the evolution of the planetary and/or stellar companions orbiting them.

-Esseldeurs, M., Mathis, S., & Decin, L. (2023, August).
+Esseldeurs, M., Mathis, S., & Decin, L. (2024).
 Towards a complete picture of the evolution of planetary systems around evolved stars.
-Complex Planetary Systems II.
+In A. Lemaitre & A.-S. Libert (Eds.), IAU Symposium (Vol. 382, pp. 98–100).

 @inproceedings{Esseldeurs2023b,

-author = {{Esseldeurs}, Mats and {Mathis}, Stéphane and {Decin}, Leen},
+author = {{Esseldeurs}, Mats and {Mathis}, St{\'e}phane and {Decin}, Leen},

 title = {{Towards a complete picture of the evolution of planetary systems around evolved stars}},